CookedSeafood/chorus-staff/README.md

 ## The Item

-A "Ender Staff" is an item where `minecraft:item_name` is "Ender Staff".
+An item where `minecraft:item_name` is "Ender Staff" is considered as an ender staff.

 An example command that gives the ender staff to yourslef: